 - For ads from non-Google demand sources (such as Real-time bidding (RTB) Ad Exchange buyers and Exchange/Network Bidding partners): It’s the responsibility of the third-party demand source to only include pixels from consented entities in its creatives.
 Google will send bidders a list of the consented entities in the RTB callout.

-Google will show all your users in the EEA only non-personalized ads for Open Auction, First Look, Private Auctions, Preferred Deals, and Programmatic Guaranteed deals, and won’t serve other line items with audience targeting for users in the EEA.
+Google will show all your users in the EEA and the UK only non-personalized ads for Open Auction, First Look, Private Auctions, Preferred Deals, and Programmatic Guaranteed deals, and won’t serve other line items with audience targeting for users in the EEA and the UK.
 Selecting Non-personalized ads will also remove personalization options when enabling specific line items.

 - If you already set up rules to block user-based data, you should still select the Non-personalized ads option here to ensure that only non-personalized ads are shown.
 Google will apply the more restrictive settings.

-- The Non-personalized ads option is not currently supported for Real-time bidding (RTB) buyers, including Ad Exchange third-party buyers and Exchange/Network Bidding partners.
+- The Non-personalized ads option is now supported for Real-time bidding (RTB) buyers, including Ad Exchange third-party buyers and Exchange/Network Bidding partners.